kvshvlin/yourmailproject/about.md

 **Step 11**.
 You can buy Your Mail Project merchandise on <a href="https://www.society6.com/yourmailproject" rel="noopener noreferrer" target="_blank">Society6</a>.

 **Step 12**.
 We handle complaints, inventory, operations, packaging, return orders, shipping, suggestions, and more.
+If there’s something you don’t see here that you’d like to know, then you can get in touch <a href="https://kushalsamant.github.io/getintouch.html">here</a>.

 These are the names of the people who signed up to be a part of Your Mail Project.
 They gave us an opportunity to contribute to their lives.